syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/what-is-the-image-quality-when-using-the-exportqualityimage-property.md

 ---
-title: Image quality when using the ExportQualityImage property | Syncfusion
+title: FAQ Section| XlsIO | Syncfusion
 description: This page explains about the impact on image quality when using the ExportQualityImage property of XlsIO.
 platform: File-formats
 control: XlsIO